sbcgua/text2tab/README.md

 - support "unstrict" mode which allows to skip fields in the source data (for the case when only certain fields are being loaded).
 - supports "header" specification as the first line in the text - in this case field order in the text may differ from the internal abap structure field order.
 - supports loading into a structure (the first data line of the text is parsed).
-- support *typeless* parsing, when the data is not checked against existing structure but dynamically creteas a table with string fields.
+- support *typeless* parsing, when the data is not checked against existing structure but dynamically create as a table with string fields.
 - support specifying date and amount formats
 - support on-the-fly field name remapping (e.g. field `FOO` in the parsed text move to `BAR` component of the target internal table)